Disney Dreamlight Valley marshmallows

 Screenshot by Destructoid

 Blue marshmallows are slightly harder to spot initially, as they appear on the floor around various biomes.
-While they spawn regularly around the map, much like easter eggs during the Eggstravaganza event, they’re a little hard to spot, so keep your eyes peeled for them.
+While they spawn regularly around the map, much like easter eggs during the Eggstravaganza event, they’re a little hard to see, so keep your eyes peeled for them.

 Disney Dreamlight Valley blue marshmallow